Dental Crown Boulder CO

 How long do dental crowns last?

 Dental crowns can last 15 to 25 years if patients care for their oral health.
-To care for their dental crowns, patients must brush using a soft-bristled toothbrush.
+Patients must brush using a soft-bristled toothbrush to care for their dental crowns.
 We will also recommend that patients use non-abrasive toothpaste that is gentle on the crowns and natural enamel.

 Restore Broken Teeth